 How to Store Homemade Pickles

 Refrigerator pickles keep well for about 2 months.
-But note that they do tend to lose their crunchiness the longer they sit.
+But note that they tend to lose their crunchiness the longer they sit.

 Pickles that have been canned can last 1-2 years at room temperature if sealed properly.